2 Down the Wrong Path: Weight Stigma and Discrimination

 There are three tendencies that make humans vulnerable to implicit bias:

-• The brain also tries to simplify the complex world by taking shortcuts.
+- The brain also tries to simplify the complex world by taking shortcuts.
 When we see A we expect B to happen.
 We have a tendency to take these shortcuts even if the situation is much more complex.
 Implicit bias is one of those shortcuts gone wrong.
+For example, when we see a person who looks fit and trim we expect that this person is disciplined and can get a lot accomplished.

-• The last contributor are social and cultural influences.
-The environment you grow up in, family, friends, communities, tend to determine what you think about others especially the group of people that does not belong to your group.
+- The last contributor are social and cultural influences.
+The environment you grow up in, family, friends, communities, tend to determine what you think about others especially about people who does not belong to your group.
 Here is where media and social media come in.
-While a child is innitially mainly influenced by the parents and family, once the child grows up and spends time away from their parents, teachers and friends modify those believes.
+While a child is initially mainly influenced by the parents and family, once the child grows up and spends time away from their parents, teachers and friends modify those believes.
 Today, movies, shows and social media are ubiquitously available and have a large influence on the development of implicit bias.

 I thought it would be interesting to test your own weight bias.